 This course defines financial accounting objectives and their relationship to business.
-Students learn about the fundamental principles of accounting and the accounting cycle as it applies to corporations.
-Prerequisite APA 2121 Lecture Hours: 40 Lab Hours: 0 Other Hours: 0
+Students are introduced to the fundamental principles of accounting and the accounting cycle as it applies to corporations.
+Prerequisites: APA 2121.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0